AndongDeng/BEAR/datasets/PETRAW/README.md

 - The dataset is released [here](https://www.synapse.org/#!Synapse:syn25147789/files/).

+- You have to sign in Synapse before downloading.

-- Put all the files under:  `./data/petraw/videos`
+- Put all the .zip files under:  `./data/petraw/videos` and extract.

 ### 2. Preprocessing